Education Case Study : Entrepreneurship at The Art Institute of Portland

 What was my role?
 Instructor & Course Designer

 How did I structure this course?
 My first exposure to the startup scene was at an event called Portland Startup Weekend.
-I attented this event with the intent of finding new freelance clients by pitching a wild idea for frozen treats people could share with their dogs.
+I attended this event with the intent of finding new freelance clients by pitching a wild idea for frozen treats people could share with their dogs.
 Much to my surprise, I attracted a team of 10 people and won best customer validation and best product execution.
-I learned important lessons during that experience about gaining customer validation, creating a minimum viable product, and developing a sustainable business model.
+I learned valuable lessons during that experience about gaining customer validation, creating a minimum viable product, and developing a sustainable business model.
 I took my inspiration from the event and reconfigured it into an 11-week college course for design and marketing students at The Art Institute of Portland.

 What are the goals & outcomes of this course?
 This class teaches students how to identify opportunities, then find problem/solution fit, design a minimum viable product, put together a pitch deck, and write a compelling business model.
-I’ve been told by numerous students, that this course is one of the most inspiring and beneficial they took while pursuing their degree.
-Several students have completed the class and moved on to persue their business plans, some of which are still in operation today!
+I’ve been told by numerous students that this course is one of the most inspiring and beneficial they took while pursuing their degree.
+Several students have completed the class and moved on to pursue their business plans, some of which are still in operation today!

 Who did I collaborate with?
 Norton Young, Design Department Director

 Who were the stakeholders affected by my work?
 Students, Instructors & Administrators at The Art Institute of Portland

 This class was designed to engage students and empower them to think critically.
 All classes begin with a student-led discussion of current events in business, giving them the ability to debate the grey areas surrounding corporate success, ethics, and marketing.
 During the first 5-weeks of the course, students work in teams to create a minimum viable product and then pitch that concept to their classmates.
 The second part of the course is comprised of each student writing their own comprehensive business plan for any idea they can prove passes a feasibility test.